Bitcoin vs XRP Explained: Technology, Speed, and Investment Comparison

 Bitcoin’s supply is designed around scarcity and predictability.
 The emission schedule is fixed in code, halvings reduce issuance mechanically every four years, and the terminal supply cap is mathematically guaranteed.
 Current circulation is over 94% of the final total.

-XRP’s supply structure operates differently.
-The 100 billion token cap is fixed, but the distribution mechanism introduces variables that Bitcoin’s model doesn’t have.
-Monthly escrow releases give Ripple Labs ongoing influence over circulating supply.
-Any XRP not used from monthly escrow releases goes back into escrow rather than being permanently burned — meaning the release schedule can extend indefinitely.
-The circulating supply of roughly 60 billion XRP also implies that full dilution could roughly double current supply, a factor that matters when modeling price targets.
+The 100 billion token cap remains fixed, but the distribution mechanism introduces variables missing from Bitcoin’s model.
+Monthly escrow releases grant Ripple Labs ongoing influence over circulating supply.
+Ripple returns any unused XRP from these releases to escrow rather than permanently burning the tokens — meaning the release schedule can extend indefinitely.
+The circulating supply of roughly 60 billion XRP also implies that full dilution could roughly double current supply, a factor that investors should consider when modeling price targets.

 Decentralization: Bitcoin vs XRP